-Sally's picky and crazy eating habits were put into the movie after Rob Reiner saw Nora Ephron ordering her food in the same way Sally did in the movie.
-When Rob brought this up, Nora said, "I just like it the way I like it," a line which was put into the movie.
+Sally's picky and crazy eating habits were put into the movie after director Rob Reiner saw screenwriter Nora Ephron ordering her food, in the same way Sally does in the film.
+When Reiner brought this up, Ephron stated, "I just want it the way I want it," a line which was put into the movie.

-In an interview with National Public Radio on 2 November 2004, Nora Ephron credited Meg Ryan not only with the idea of faking orgasm in the well-known restaurant scene, but also with the idea of setting it in a restaurant in the first place.
+In an interview with National Public Radio on November 2, 2004, screenwriter Nora Ephron credited Meg Ryan not only with the idea of faking an orgasm in the famous restaurant scene, but also with the idea of setting it in a restaurant in the first place.

-For the infamous orgasm scene, the original script called for just Harry and Sally to talk about women faking an orgasm, until Meg Ryan suggested that Sally actually fake an orgasm at the table.
-Rob Reiner loved the idea and put it into the script.
+For the infamous orgasm scene, the original script called for Harry and Sally to merely talk about women faking an orgasm, until Meg Ryan suggested that Sally actually fake an orgasm at the table.
+Director Rob Reiner loved the idea and put it into the script.

-The quote "I'll have what she's having" was not only voted #33 on the AFI's list of "Best 100 Movie Quotes in American Film", and the ONLY quote on the list to be spoken by a non-professional actor (it was director Rob Reiner's mom who delivered the line).
-Furthermore, it was the only quote on the list which was the ONLY film dialogue ever uttered by the actor who delivered it.
+The quote, "I'll have what she's having," was not only voted #33 on the AFI's list of "Best 100 Movie Quotes in American Film," as well as the only quote on the list to be spoken by a non-professional actor (director Rob Reiner's mother delivered the line), but it was also the only film dialogue on the list ever uttered by the actor who delivered it.

-Before deciding on the title, "Just Friends", "Playing Melancholy Baby", "Boy Meets Girl", "Blue Moon", "Words of Love", "It Had To Be You", "Harry, This Is Sally", and "How They Met", were considered by Nora Ephron, Andrew Scheinman, and Rob Reiner.
+Before deciding on the title, "When Harry Met Sally...," screenwriter Nora Ephron, producer Andrew Scheinman, and director Rob Reiner considered: "Just Friends," "Playing Melancholy Baby," "Boy Meets Girl," "Blue Moon," "Words of Love," "It Had To Be You," "Harry, This Is Sally," and "How They Met."